 Sol Yoga (Conshohocken & Audobon) is offering free virtual classes.

-They’re using zoom to live stream a 30-minute yoga flow.
-This week’s schedule is Tuesday/Thursday at 12p, Wednesday at 4:30p, Friday at 9:30a and Saturday at 10a.
-If those times don’t work for you, check out Sol To Go, which is a previously recorded class for $5 that you will have access to for 24 hours.
+They’re using zoom to live stream 45-minute yoga classes for $7.
+There are 2-3 classes a day in the morning, afternoon and evening.
+Classes include Power Flow, Yoga Sculpt, and Core Blast.
+If the times don’t work for you, check out Sol To Go, which is a previously recorded class for $5 that you will have access to for 24 hours.
 [Link]

 A Facebook page specifically set up for those looking to get a workout in while your gym or dance studio is closed due to the coronavirus.
 Buddy Casimano, a professional dancer and dance instructor, will offer 2 free dance/workout classes a day.
 One in the afternoon and one in the evening.
 Buddy is there to laugh with you & sweat with you during the 30-minute classes.
 Keep in mind fitness instructors have lost their income during this time so if you like Buddy’s class, consider sending him a tip via venmo @buddycasimano [Link]

-M&M is offering a free Virtual Paint Class on Thursday at 6pm.
-The class will be on Facebook live.
-It’s free but you do have to register for it.
+Mimosas and Master pieces is offering free virtual paint classes on Facebook Live.
 Classes are for kids and adults.
-On their Facebook page is a list of supplies you will need in order to participate.
+On each event page is a list of supplies you will need in order to participate.
+Prior to the class click “going” on the Facebook event page.
 [Link]

 Shows to binge on Netflix: